 It has a nickel metal hydrite battery that gives you a runtime of 1.5 hours, and it uses sensors to find its way around and keep itself safe from bumping into obstacles and from falling down stairs.
 It also uses the Tri-clean system that you see on the more expensive Quest 800 and 1000 robots.

 Meanwhile, the Roomba 614 is more expensive than Quest 700 but is the most affordable Roomba available right now.
 It uses the AeroVac vacuuming technology and the iAdapt navigation technology.
 It has a lithium-ion battery, but it renders a short run time of only an hour.

 The biggest difference, however, is that the more expensive Roomba 614 does not work with your smartphone.
 Instead, you need to rely on a separate remote control.

-In this case, the Hoover Quest 700 gives you the chance to own a connected robot vacuum for only $200.
+In this case, the Hoover Quest 700 gives you the chance to own a connected robot vacuum for a good price.